-Bone spurs are bony projections that develop along bone edges.
-Bone spurs (osteophytes) often form where bones meet each other — in your joints.
-They can also form on the bones of your spine.
+Bone spurs are bony growths that form along bone edges.
+They're also called osteophytes.
+Bone spurs often form where bones meet each other — in the joints.
+They also can form on the bones of the spine.

-Most bone spurs cause no signs or symptoms.
-You might not realize you have bone spurs until an X-ray for another condition reveals the growths.
-In some cases, though, bone spurs can cause pain and loss of motion in your joints.
+Often, bone spurs don't cause symptoms.
+You might not know you have bone spurs until an X-ray for another condition reveals the growths.
+But sometimes, bone spurs can cause pain and loss of motion in your joints.

 When to see a doctor

 Joint damage from osteoarthritis is the most common cause of bone spurs.
-As osteoarthritis breaks down the cartilage cushioning the ends of your bones, your body attempts to repair the loss by creating bone spurs near the damaged area.
+Osteoarthritis breaks down connective tissue called cartilage that cushions the ends of bones.
+While this happens, the body tries to repair the loss by creating bone spurs near the damaged area.

 The risk of bone spurs is higher in people who have arthritis.